Italian Motorcycle Brands

 Moto Guzzi Logo

 The Genoa-based motorcycle company Moto Guzzi was founded in 1921 by the Parodi family – Vittorio Emanuele and his son Giorgio.
-They were joined by Italian Air Force pilot Carlo Gucci.
+Italian Air Force pilot Carlo Gucci joined them.
 The brand is among the oldest motorcycle manufacturers in Europe.
 Its first model immediately became a benchmark and determined all further development of the brand.
-In 1928, the company released a new model, Moto Guzzi GT, for popularization, of which Giuseppe Gucci overcame 4,429 km above the Arctic Circle.
+In 1928, the company released a new model, the Moto Guzzi GT, for popularization, and Giuseppe Gucci overcame 4,429 km above the Arctic Circle.
 This model was named Norge.
 With the end of World War II in 1939 came the Airone 250, which inaugurated a new wave of successful Guzzi lines.
-But in 2000, the brand could not withstand the competition and was absorbed by Aprilia, which in 2004 became part of the Piaggio concern.
+However, in 2000, the brand could not withstand the competition and was absorbed by Aprilia, which 2004 became part of the Piaggio concern.

 MV Agusta